-- Start by leaving for short periods of time.
+Start by leaving for short periods of time.

-- Time departures for when your child is less fussy.
+Time departures for when your child is less fussy.

-- Give them something fun to do while you are gone.
+Give them something fun to do while you are gone.

-- Make your actual goodbyes short and sweet.
+Make your actual goodbyes short and sweet.

 As a child practices and is successful, remind them how well they did and that you returned when you said you would.